How a month of hurricane nightmares changed Puerto Rico -- and me

 5. Love you all!

-We made call after calling, trying to share as much as we could with loved ones.
+We made call after call, trying to share as much as we could with loved ones.

 ...